ivlin/Command-and-Control/README.md

 Covert command-and-control software meant to allow infected machines to communicate with an external server.

+## Demo

+Due to technical difficulties, there are significant issues with playback of the first video past the 3:30 mark.
+There are audio cutouts from the first video after 3:00 and minor breaks in audio in the second video.
+However, the video is able to display running the code.

+## Description

+Covert command-and-control software meant to allow infected machines to communicate with an external server.

+## Features

+Transmit data with git commits and uploads.
+Transmit data with HTTPS.
+Receive data through git commits by pulling the git log.
+Receive data with HTTPS.

 ### Client

 send - calls testnetwork to check network conditions and makes a decision based on the output